BakerJr1904/BakerJr1904/README.md

 - Data Structures and Graphs<br>
 - Hash Tables<br><br>

-“Nothing in the world can take the place of persistence.
-Talent will not; nothing is more common than unsuccessful people with talent.
-Genius will not; unrewarded genius is almost a proverb.
-Education will not; the world is full of educated derelicts.
-Persistence and determination alone are omnipotent.
-The slogan Press On! has solved and always will solve the problems of the human race.”

 ### 🔭 I’m currently working on a AWS ReKognition Project 🔭
 ### 🤓I have passed the Python3 GCA (General Coding Assessment)🤓